Service Dog Training

 Service Dog Training Program

 A service dog is a dog that has been trained a minimum of two skills to assist a person with a disability with daily activities.
-This dog has public access to any public places and is protected by the ADA.
+This dog has public access to any public places and is protected by the ADA (Click here to see Frequently Asked Questions about Service Animals and the ADA).

 An Evaluation with a trainer is the first step to this Board and Train Program.
 Program prices vary depending on the training required and will be estimated at the dog’s Evaluation.